-Instagram is a primarily-mobile platform that is ideal for highlighting your company culture, mission, and your team’s lifestyle and hobbies.
+Instagram is a primarily-mobile platform that is ideal for highlighting your organizational culture, mission, and your team’s lifestyle and hobbies.

 I say “primarily-mobile” because originally, Instagram was mobile-only.
-Recently, they have allowed you to manage notifications from a website.
+They eventually allowed you to manage notifications from a website.
 Buffer’s app also has integration for Instagram for both free and premium.
 You can read more about that here.

 So why should your nonprofit be on Instagram?

-According to Pew Research’s 2015 report, “55% of online adults ages 18 to 29 use Instagram.”
+According to Pew Research’s 2017 report, 64% of online adults ages 18 to 29 use Instagram.
 That population will age with the platform.

 How do you sign up?